-Our subsidiary, ColorTyme Finance, Inc. ("ColorTyme Finance"), is a party to an agreement with Citibank, N.A., pursuant to which Citibank provides up to \$27.0 million in aggregate financing to qualifying franchisees of Franchising.
+Our subsidiary, ColorTyme Finance, Inc. ("ColorTyme Finance"), is a party to an agreement with Citibank, N.A., pursuant to which Citibank provides financing to qualifying franchisees of Franchising.
 Under the Citibank agreement, upon an event of default by the franchisee under agreements governing this financing and upon the occurrence of certain other events, Citibank can assign the loans and the collateral securing such loans to ColorTyme Finance, with ColorTyme Finance paying or causing to be paid the outstanding debt to Citibank and then succeeding to the rights of Citibank under the debt agreements, including the right to foreclose on the collateral.
 Rent-A-Center and ColorTyme Finance guarantee the obligations of the franchise borrowers under the Citibank facility.
-An additional \$20.0 million of financing is provided by Texas Capital Bank, National Association under an agreement similar to the Citibank financing, which is guaranteed by Rent-A-Center East, Inc., a subsidiary of Rent-A-Center.
-The maximum guarantee obligations under these agreements, excluding the effects of any amounts that could be recovered under collateralization provisions, are \$47.0 million, of which \$2.1 million was outstanding as of June 30, 2017.
+The maximum guarantee obligation under this agreement, excluding the effects of any amounts that could be recovered under collateralization provisions, is \$27.0 million, of which \$1.1 million was outstanding as of September 30, 2017.